LPioL/MultiXVERSE/README.md

 `python3 MultiXVERSE.py`

-The output of this command is the embedding 'embedding_MH.npy' in the directory ResultsèEmbeddings.
+The output of this command is the embedding 'embedding_MH.npy' in the directory Results_Embeddings.
 The embedding is a dictionary with the index as key and the corresponding embedding as value.